Celpear/web3Lotto/README.md

 ## For comprehensibility

 In the "js_scripts/" directory, you will find all the JavaScript files that end up as minified files in the web folder during the build process.
-Therefore, make changes only to these files, as the "web/contract_connector_min.js" file will be overwritten during the project build with the JavaScript files from the js_scripts directory.
+Therefore, make changes only to these files, as the "web/contract_connector_min.js" file will be overwritten during the project build with the JavaScript files from the "js_scripts/" directory.

 ## Contributing